masiedu4/all-my-blog-posts/ckur0uw4t1j73ebs1hgfq2d4k.md

 export default Navbar
 ```

-### Conclusion
+## Conclusion

-Adoption of Next. js became prevalent quickly because it solved a problem that many web developers used to have with web applications rendered on the client-side (in the browser).
+Adoption of Next. js became prevalent quickly because it provided an alternative to the drawbacks that many web developers used to have with web applications rendered on the client-side (in the browser).

 - Server-side rendering